 - Subverted by Meru Otonashi from Sayonara, Zetsubou-Sensei.
 Innocent-looking and too shy to talk, she communicates by using her cellphone to send people horribly abusive text messages.
 On one occasion when her phone lost its signal, she began jabbering in a way that another character interpreted as Demonic Possession.

 - Rita Rossi from Ashita no Nadja.
-She lost her voice after seing her parents' death in an horrendous fire that consumed their circus, which also left her with a phobia of anything fiery, even stoves.
-Halfway in the series, Rita recovers her will to speak when Nadja was trapped in a fire and Rita was the only one able to tell her how to get out of the burning place.
+She lost her voice after seeing her parents' death in an horrendous fire that consumed their circus, which also left her with a phobia of anything fiery, even stoves.
+Halfway in the series, Rita recovers her will to speak when Nadja was trapped in a fire and Rita is the only one able to tell her how to get out of the burning place.
 From then on, she becomes a Genki Girl Motor Mouth.

 - Lirio from El Cazador de la Bruja.
 She only talked in one scene, and in that she was possessed by a witch so that the witch could communicate with the heroes.